 Loss of proteostasis

 Proteins are complex molecules essential for the structure, function, and regulation of the body’s cells, tissues, and organs.
-Proteome is the entire range of proteins which can be produced by a cell, tissue or the organism.
+The proteome is the entire range of proteins which can be produced by a cell, tissue or the organism.
 A cell can express over 10.000 unique proteins at any given time, which then have to undergo precise folding and assembly to well defined 3D structures.
-Only as such they can serve a specific purpose.
-Due to various stressful conditions proteins can deform, unfold or aggregate – as such become dangerous to the environment.
-When they have served their purpose and are no longer required, proteins must be destroyed to avoid damaging effects of their continuous presence.
+Only as such, they can serve a specific purpose.
+Due to various stressful conditions, proteins can deform, unfold or aggregate – as such become dangerous to the body.
+After they have served their purpose and are no longer required, proteins must be destroyed to avoid unwanted effects of their continuous presence.

-Proteostasis is a state of equilibrium, when all the proteins are balanced and functioning correctly.
-Proteostasis network is a group of specialized factors which coordinate protein synthesis, folding, maintenance and recycling.
-Because of the vast complexity the protein folding process is prone to errors.
+Proteostasis is a state of equilibrium when all the proteins are balanced and functioning correctly.
+Proteostasis network is a group of specialized factors which coordinate protein synthesis, folding, maintenance, quality control and recycling.
+It senses and responds to proteotoxic stress and protein misfolding to protect the cells.
+Because of its vast complexity, the protein folding process is prone to errors.
+A properly functioning proteostasis network is thus essential for prevention off protein-caused diseases of old age, such as Parkinson’s disease (PD), Alzheimer’s disease (AD), Huntington’s disease (HD) and amyotrophic lateral sclerosis (ALS).

 Proteins are the